ViktorC/C-ATTL3/README.md

-# CNN
+# CppNN
-A simple convolutional neural network library written in C.
+A simple convolutional neural network library written in C++.